Last Updated on June 19, 2021 by Grow with Bovees

 - Wings may not open up at times

-When shopping for the best, easy to use aerator, you’ve got several options to choose from, making it a bit challenging to get the right one for your needs.
-But here are a few things to consider to ensure you buy one that gets the job done right!
+When shopping for the best compost aerator, you’ve got several options to choose from, making it a bit challenging to get the right one for your needs.
+But here are a few things to consider ensuring you buy one that gets the job done right!

-There are two different types of aerators available — corkscrew and plunger models.
+There are several types of aerators available — corkscrew, plunger models and the crank compost aerator type.

 If you’re mixing a small amount of compost, then you should be fine buying a corkscrew type aerator, whereas if you’re dealing with tough compost material, then a plunger-type aerator with spikes will help your composting process with relatively little effort.